rasmusrim/ipatrainer/readme.md

 2. Make the IPA Trainer object oriented.
 3. Turn PHP-rendering of consonant tables and vowel trapeziums into JavaScript-rendering.
 4. Make the exercises AJAX-based.
+5. Get rid of the flash based sound player and embrace HTML5 100%.